-There are a number of both general and WordPress-specific tools that you can use to create a local WordPress development environment.
+There are many general and WordPress-specific tools that you can use to create a local WordPress development environment.
 With any of these tools, you essentially create a self-contained web server on your own computer.
 Here are some of the most common local development tools for WordPress:

-With all of these tools, you’ll first need to install and configure the tool to create your local environment.
-Essentially, this is a localhost web server (that is – it’s a web server running on “your computer”).
+With all of these tools, you’ll first need to install and configure them to create your local environment.
+This is essentially a localhost web server (that is – it’s a web server running on “your computer”).
 Once your local server environment is running, you can install WordPress on it like you would at your host.
-Some tools, like DesktopServer, also include built-in mechanisms to quickly install WordPress.
+Some tools, like DesktopServer, also include built-in mechanisms to install WordPress quickly.

 You’ll then be able to access your local WordPress site by typing “localhost” into your browser address bar: